dsklein/dissertation/README.md

 # Dissertation
 A repository to store all the files and history for my PhD dissertation.

-This is based on the `ucsd-thesis` template.
+This document is based on the `ucsd-thesis` template.
 For more details, see the `TEMPLATE_FILES` directory.
+The template was released under the MIT license.
+However, my dissertation itself is copyright 2018.

 ### Building
 I use **latexmk** as my build system.
 To compile the dissertation, do: